 - Popular in Aussie homes, meaning you can’t really put a foot wrong

-We suspect if you’re part of a larger household, a Kelvinator will be a choice favourite among the bigger refrigeration companies.
-However, keep an eye out for your electricity usage, and of course this is all determined on your own household needs and budget.
+We suspect that if you’re part of a larger household, a Kelvinator fridge will likely be a popular choice.
+However, keep an eye out for your electricity usage rates because the costs of running a cheaper fridge can add up over time.